dillobrottu/dillon-knowledge-base/content/category-01/index.md

 ---
 title: Category 01
 ---
+# Hearing

 ## Related Categories

-To some, creating may relate to [[category-02/index|knowing]] but this is not always the case.
+Hearing relates to [[content/category-02/index|listening]] but the difference is how you process the sounds you take in.
+Hearing is the passive intake of the sounds coming into your ears.